spectrochempy/spectrochempy/docs/whatsnew/latest.rst

 New features
 ~~~~~~~~~~~~

-* `plot_multiple` method now accept keyword arguments to change the default
+* `~spectrochempy.plot_multiple` method now accept keyword arguments to change the default
   plot style of the different spectra.
-See :ref:`plot_multiple` for details.
 * `BaselineCorrection` class has been renamed into
-  `Baseline`, and there are changes in the way it
+  `~spectrochempy.Baseline`, and there are changes in the way it
   is now used.
 It allows to perform baseline correction
-  on a dataset with multiple algorithms.
-See :ref:`baseline` for details.
-BaselineCorrection is still valid but deprecated.
+  on a dataset with multiple algorithms. `BaselineCorrection` is still valid but deprecated.
 * Three new baseline algorithms have been added to the new Baseline processor:
   `~spectrochempy.rubberband`, `~spectrochempy.asls` and `~spectrochempy.snip` .
 * Filters has been refactored.
 A new `Filter` processor class allows to define various